 Logging in to Journal using your mobile

 Open up your browser of choice and go to http://journal.falmouth.ac.uk.
 Tap 'Log In' in the top left hand corner of the phone.
-You will then be prompted to enter your username and password.
+Then press use University ID - you will then be prompted to enter your email and password.

 Go to the correct journal site